- UCAS course code

 Jhower Emanuel Sanchez Pinela / BA (Hons) Architecture

-BA Architecture is an innovative collaboration between The University of Manchester and Manchester Metropolitan University.
-The course, which is appraised by the Architects Registration Board (ARB) and the Royal Institute for British Architects (RIBA), allows you to take the first step to becoming an architect.
+The course is validated by the Royal Institute for British Architects (RIBA), which allows you to take the first step to becoming an architect.

 Manchester is a showcase for recent regeneration and historic context, much of which has been designed with the involvement of our current students and graduates.